johnstownoralhistories/johnstownoralhistories.github.io/_items/Demko-Ruth-Oral-History-002.md

 Ruth: Oh yeah, Delaware.

 (10:08 - 13:04)
-Ruth: My sister lived in Delaware at the time, so yeah we took her to Delaware.
+Ruth: My sister lived in Delaware at the time, so yeah, we took her to Delaware.

 Alexis: Did you guys?